 Symptoms of acoustic neuroma vary from person to person.
+They may include:

-The symptoms often develop slowly, and they often are mistaken for normal changes of aging.
+Acoustic neuroma symptoms often develop slowly, and they often are mistaken for normal changes of aging.
 You should see your doctor if you have:

 - Any type of hearing loss or change

 - Ringing in one ear that lasts for a couple of months or longer

 These symptoms usually do not mean you have acoustic neuroma.
 However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.

 MD Anderson patients have access to clinical trials offering promising new treatments that cannot be